joe-warren/cad-talk/Presentation.md

 I've got a blog post about the design of this chess set, which is linked from the slides.

-But in short, I think designing a chess set is nice because it shows off how one of the strengths of programable CAD.
+But in short, I think designing a chess set is nice because it shows off how one of the strengths of programmable CAD.

 Which is parametricity.

 There's this concept in CAD of parametric designs, which are designs that have a number of variables, that can be varied to produce subtly different objects.

-And in programable CAD, you get this more or less for free.
+And in programmable CAD, you get this more or less for free.
 :::

 ---